 Dear County and District Superintendents, Charter School Administrators, and Special Education Local Plan Area Directors:

-This letter kicks off the 2020–21 data collection season for the following major data collections:
+This letter kicks off the 2021–22 data collection season for the following California Department of Education (CDE) data systems:

 - California Longitudinal Pupil Achievement Data System (CALPADS)

 The 2021–22 certification and amendment window deadlines for these data collections are posted on CDE’s CALPADS, CBEDS, and CARS Submission Calendar web page at https://www.cde.ca.gov/ds/dc/es/subcal.asp.